Introduction to the types of ganache in chocolate making

 And finally, several types of ganache can be checked off at the same time.

-We can easily play around with:
+We can easily play around with the following:

 The ingredients (as you can imagine)